morshedy14/morshedy14/README.md

 - 👋 Hi, I’m @morshedy14
 - 👀 I’m interested in AI and ML
-- 🌱 I’m currently learning python
+- 🌱 I’m currently python developer
-- 💞️ I’m looking to collaborate on how to start after finishing my python course
+- 💞️ I’m looking to collaborate on machine learning
 - 📫 How to reach me: morshedy149@gmail.com

 <!---